KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 With that said, if you are utilizing Pester to unit test your functions then it would be a good idea to validate the output objects match your output type.
 This could catch variables that just fall to the pipe when they shouldn't.

-I hope you learned something and can find a way to work this into your script now.
+## Closing thoughts

+I have seen most of these features in passing before but never saw them presented as a collection of information on `PSCustomObject`.
+Just this last week I stumbled upon another one and was surprised that I had not seen it before.
+I wanted to pull all these ideas together so you can hopefully see the bigger picture and be aware of them when you have an opporotunity to use them.
+I hope you learned something and can find a way to work this into your scripts.